 The Wroxall Stream also currently fails to achieve good Ecological Status because of a proliferation of vegetation – in particular Himalayan Balsam which is causing excessive shading and bankside erosion.

-The objective of this project is to install some small farm scale wetlands for water treatment (Rural SuDS) to help farm scale treatment of phosphate.
-Flow path mapping and field survey identifies the best locations for this.
-The design of the wetlands could help to deal with some of the sediment issues.
-This part of the project is being delivered by Hampshire and IW Wildlife Trust.
+The objective of this project was to install some small farm scale wetlands for water treatment (Rural SuDS) to help farm scale treatment of phosphate.
+Flow path mapping and field survey identified the best locations for this.
+The design of the wetlands help to deal with some of the sediment issues.
+This part of the project was delivered by Hampshire and IW Wildlife Trust.

-The project will also include some tree-lightening and vegetation management linked to the Water Framework Directive mitigation measures.
-This part of the project is being delivered by Natural Enterprise.
+The project also included some tree-lightening and vegetation management linked to the Water Framework Directive mitigation measures.
+This part of the project was delivered by Natural Enterprise.

 This project is coordinated by Natural Enterprise.
 For more details please call 01983 296244 or email carol.flux@naturalenterprise.co.uk